marigold-dev/abstraction-training/README.md

 #### Exercice 1:

 Create a module signature for the module `ComplexM` which is the signature for the Monoïd of the complex number set with the addition.
-It means, it only exposes to the outside the type `t` and the infix operator for addition `+`
+It means, it only exposes to the outside the type `t` and the infix operator for addition `+` and the `identity` element.

 ---